PAXSTORE/paxstore-openapi-java-sdk/docs/EMM_POLICY_API.md

 | 61708         | The Associated Configuration is locked and this "{0}" cannot be removed                             |             |
 | 61709         | The Associated Configuration is locked and this "{0}" cannot be turned off                          |             |

-### Get merchant EMM policy
+### Get merchant AirEMM policy

-The get merchant EMM policy API allows thirdparty system to get merchant EMM policy.
+The get merchant AirEMM policy API allows thirdparty system to get merchant AirEMM policy.

 **API**